 selling, transferring and holding shares and also about making it cost-effective

-and foolproof.
-In order to understand the importance of dematerialization, one needs
+In order to understand the importance of dematerialization, one needs to grasp the

 benefits of a demat account.
 Let us focus on what is a demat account and